Guidelines for Foreign Teams

 A. Contact Info

-Each volunteer who wants to help must complete the CONTACT INFO form in order to be made an official member of David Wilkerson's Internet ministry team.
+Each volunteer who wants to help must complete the VOLUNTEER APPLICATION form in order to be made an official member of David Wilkerson's Internet ministry team.
 This form is simply a means of keeping team members' vital contact and skills information in one handy, easy-to-access file, helping us to stay in touch even if a volunteer should lose his Internet connection.

 A copy of this completed form must be of David Wilkerson's multilingual ministry teams for entry into our volunteer database records.

-Once the completed CONTACT INFO is received by the director, the volunteer can then be sent a "Welcome to the Team!" letter.
+Once the completed VOLUNTEER APPLICATION is received by the director, the volunteer can then be sent a "Welcome to the Team!" letter.

 PreviousNextTop